ioncakephper/cli-pattern/README.md

 ├── package-lock.json          # Dependency Management: Records the exact dependency tree.
 ├── package.json               # Configuration: Project metadata and dependency definitions.
 ├── README.md                  # Documentation: Project overview and instructions.
-└── RULES_OF_CONDUCT.md        # Documentation: Defines rules of conduct for the project community.
+├── RULES_OF_CONDUCT.md        # Documentation: Defines rules of conduct for the project community.
+└── SCRIPTS.md
 ```

 <!-- end-doc-gen -->

+## Scripts

+This project utilizes a variety of npm scripts to automate tasks such as testing, linting, and building.
+A comprehensive list and description of these scripts can be found in the [CLI Scripts Documentation](SCRIPTS.md).

 ## API Reference